Home Glossary PPK – Post Processing Kinematic

 This will especially improve GNSS+INS solutions as allowed by SBG Systems products, but GNSS only processing will also benefit from this workflow.

-As already stated, this improvement can only be done via post-processing, as you need all the data to be available from start to the end, hence delaying its use to the end of the survey.
+As stated earlier, post-processing is the only way to achieve this improvement because you need all the data from start to finish, which delays its use until the end of the survey.

 Airborne surveyors tend to use PPK, because datalinks to airplanes are difficult to do, as cellular network work badly in altitude because of the ground broadcasting antennas orientation.